leclair-7/SecureChat/READme.txt

 How to use the chat server/client
-by: Lucas Hagel
+by: Lucas Hagel, and Susmitha Manda

+usernames and passwords can be found in chatusers.txt

+Step 1:
-To use this chat application, first log onto cs2.utdallas.edu.
-Put the files contained in this folder onto your cs2.utdallas.edu account using winscp or something else.
-Next, in the bash terminal, type "javac *.java" to compile the client and the server.
-Then, open a new terminal and log in to cs2.utdallas.edu with your netid.
-Then ssh into net14.utdallas.edu with your netid credentials. cd to the same folder that you put the .java files in.
-Next start the server by typing, "java TCPServer".
+To use this chat application, in the bash terminal, type "javac *.java" to compile the client and the server.
+Then, open 3 new terminals, in one of the terminals start the server by typing, "java TCPServer".

+Step 2:
-For each client login type, "java TCPClient" on the shell ( assuming it is a bash shell).
-You will be prompted to select an alias for the chat sesssion.
-Type "REG <username>" where <username> is the username you want to go by for the duration of the session.
-Then to send a message to everybody on the chat type 'MESG <message>' where <message> is what you want to broadcast to everybody.
-To send to a particular user type "PMSG <message>"  where <message> is what you want to broadcast to everybody.
-To exit type "EXIT" and then hit Enter.
+In another shell login as a client.
+Type, "java TCPClient" on the shell ( assuming it is a bash shell).
+You will be prompted to type in a username<s space>password that already exists on the system.
+Type in a username and password.

+Step 3:
+login as a different user using Step 2.

+Step 4:
+on the first client, type in a buddy name (case-sensitive), and hit enter.
+If the buddy whose name the first client, buddy 2, entered is online, then buddy 2 has to type in the name of the first client, then they can chat.